Abhi-1504/BorneoAssignment/README.md

 ## NOTE to Evaluator
 --------------------

 To extract text from pdf, the solution is using pdftotext library, which is capable of extracting text from most of the pdf files.
-But since pdf has various types of encoding so their is a chance that the library won't be able to extract correctly encoded text from the pdf file.
+But since pdf has various types of encoding so their is a chance that the library won't be able to extract correctly encoded text from the all the pdf files.